brev/tcx-to-kml-tour/README.md

 # select * from activity;
 # select * from trackpoint;

-ls kml/*.kml
-# see list of associated kml files
+ls kml/*.kml  # see list of kml files ls tour/*.kml  # see list of kml Touring files
 ```